-Recognize the effort you put forth and what you’ve accomplished without any “buts” about what you still want to do.
+Recognize your effort and what you've accomplished without any “buts” about what you still want to do.
 When you start believing in yourself, others will believe in you too.

-Financial Worry #12 – I’m afraid to ask for a raise
+Financial Worry #12 – Afraid to ask for a raise

 Maybe you are afraid of conflict or rejection.
-You like your job, and you don’t want to “rock the boat” by asking for more money.
-But you also know you’re worth more than you are making!
+You like your job and don't want to “rock the boat” by asking for more money.
+But you also know you're worth more than you are making!